TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Web 3.0 is often envisioned as an Internet of Value, a platform that distributes value more equitably, breaking away from Web 2.0's monopolistic tendencies [@kirsty2021].
 This centralisation of value, in this view, is seen as the root cause of the main issues plaguing the current web ecosystem, from stifled innovation to privacy concerns.

-However, traditional decentralisation strategies, which aim to build new token systems outside the influence of Web 2.0 giants, often miss the mark for the next-generation web.
-These approaches typically focus on *preventing* any single entity or collaborative group from gaining a controlling share, a concept more fitting for new forms of currency, like Bitcoin.
+However, traditional decentralisation strategies, which aim to build new token systems outside the influence of Web 2.0 giants, often miss the mark for the next-generation Web.
+These approaches typically focus on *preventing* any single entity or collaborative group from gaining a 51% control - a concept more fitting for new forms of wealth, like Bitcoin - with distribution control mechanisms.
 Elaborate methods were used to measure the distribution [@srinivasan2017].
 Such distributive views suggest the Web evolution follows the evolution of cryptocurrency.
-While well-intentioned, this view may not be wholly appropriate for the evolution of the Web, as it overlooks the competitive, innovative and dynamic nature of the internet ecosystem.
+While well-intentioned, this view overlooks the competitive, innovative and dynamic nature of the Internet ecosystem.

-This paper proposes a different interpretation of the evolution from Web 2.0 to the next-generation Web.
+This paper proposes a different evolution path from Web 2.0 to the next-generation Web.
 We argue that it is the democratisation of trust and the creation of public goods that will truly define the next-generation Web, rather than just a redistribution of value.

 Rather than viewing the centralisation of value as the *cause* of the Web's current evolutionary obstacles, we argue that it is, in fact, a *consequence* of the Web's evolution.
 The transition from Web 1.0 to Web 2.0 was not primarily driven by a pursuit of centralised value but by the demand for more dynamic, application-oriented experiences.
 Therefore, it is not logical to assume that the transition to Web 3.0 should be defined by a reversal of this trend.